Empire House Goes GreenStar Homes New Construction Silver Certified

-The home is built on Endura Performance Home’s typical construction standards based upon Pretty Good Home principles, which promote optimization of energy efficiency, air quality, and cost based on locally available materials and skills.
-The design and construction principles focused on a reasonable sized home, insulation, air sealing and indoor air quality.
-This was achieved by adding exterior continuous insulation to 2×6 wall construction, double pane casement windows, a ventilated attic with blow-in insulation, pre-cast insulated concrete basement, air sealing using a combination of Zip R panels and an automated airsealant technology as well as a ducted Energy Recovery Ventilation (ERV) System.
+The home is built on Endura Performance Home’s typical construction standards based on Pretty Good House principles, which promote energy efficiency, air quality, and cost optimization based on locally available materials and skills.
+The design and construction principles focused on a reasonably sized home, insulation, air sealing, and indoor air quality.
+This was achieved by adding exterior continuous insulation to 2×6 wall construction, double pane casement windows, a ventilated attic with blow-in insulation, pre-cast insulated concrete basement, air sealing using a combination of Zip R panels and an automated airsealant technology, as well as a ducted Energy Recovery Ventilation (ERV) System.

-The home achieved a final Home Rating Energy Score (HERs Rating) of 14 which includes 4.86 KW solar array and 13.5 KW of battery backup/storage.
+The home achieved a final Home Rating Energy Score (HERs Rating) of 14, which includes a 4.86 KW solar array and 13.5 KW of battery backup/storage.

 Give us success stories as well as lessons learned

 The biggest lesson learned is the value of the solar generator (battery backup).
-This component of the solar installation contribute more energy reduction than expected.
+This component of the solar installation contributes more energy reduction than expected.
 The primary intent was for a backup power source vs. a gas fire generator.
-We are considering increasing the capacity by adding a battery which is a plug and play option.
+We are considering increasing the capacity by adding a battery, which is a plug-and-play option.

 Tell us what is unique or innovative about this project

 The application of the Pretty Good House model to achieve Energy Star Certification.
-The use of locally available materials and supplies makes it easier to work with the local contractor base as well as receive materials.
+Using locally available materials and supplies makes it easier to work with the local contractor base and receive materials.
 Sourcing more innovative materials and equipment is a challenge in a location far from the larger metro areas of Michigan.
-A focus on managing the homes footprint, the appropriate insulation levels, good(but not exceptional) windows and a sound ventilation and make up air strategy delivered the desired results.
-We did splurge on automated airsealent technology which in the end was probably unnecessary.
+A focus on managing the home’s footprint, the appropriate insulation levels, good(but not exceptional) windows, and a sound ventilation and make-up air strategy delivered the desired results.
+We did splurge on automated airsealent technology, which in the end was probably unnecessary.

 Tell us about your place or location strategy.

-We choose the Village of Empire for the proximity to the National Park, Lake Michigan, the local foods and availability of trails year round.
-We were seeking an active lifestyle as well as a healthy environment with an abundance of local foods, farms and markets.
+We chose the Village of Empire for its proximity to the National Park, Lake Michigan, local foods, and year-round trail availability.
+We sought an active lifestyle and a healthy environment with abundant local foods, farms, and markets.

-With GreenStar Homes requiring a climate risk assessment, we reviewed the Portfolio Protect tool by Enterprise and determined there were no high climate risks in the area to require action at the silver level.
+With GreenStar Homes requiring a climate risk assessment, we reviewed the Portfolio Protect tool by Enterprise and determined there were no high climate risks in the area that required action at the silver level.
 We noted Cold Waves presented a medium risk, which was protected again with superior energy efficiency through a low HERS rating and DOE Zero Energy Ready Certification.

 Builder: Endura Performance Homes; Ryan McCoon